blackboard/anthologydevdocs/docs/blackboard/lti/1.3/lti-subsystems/ags/02-working-with-columns.md

 The post operation to this endpoint will create a new column on the indicated course, which will be automatically linked to your tool and will show if you query for all the columns.
 Keep in mind that columns created through this method will not allow you to set a specific `resourceLinkId` since that can only be set when creating a deep linking item.

-To create the column, you must sent a JSON payload with the required fields outlined here:
+To create the column, you must send a JSON payload with the required fields outlined here:

 | field          | Required | Type              | Description                                                                            | Default value |
 | -------------- | -------- | ----------------- | -------------------------------------------------------------------------------------- | ------------- |